-The initial PDD of August 2004 /1/, and the final PDD of May 2005 /2/ were reviewed.
-In addition, spreadsheets documenting the calculation of the combined margin /3/ and a spreadsheet documenting the cash flow calculations /4/ were reviewed.
+The initial PDD of August 2004 /1/ and the reviewed PDD of May 2005 /2/ were reviewed.
+In addition, spreadsheets documenting the calculation of the combined margin /4/ and a spreadsheet documenting the cash flow calculations /5/ were reviewed.
+A final version of PDD of August 2005 was reviewed in order to update some information.